Baby Driver: Accolades

 Baby Driver was nominated for Best Film Editing, Best Sound Editing and Best Sound Mixing at the 90th Academy Awards.
 It received two nominations for Best Editing and Best Sound, at the 71st British Academy Film Awards, winning the former, and two nominations at the 23rd Critics' Choice Awards, winning Best Editing.
 At the 75th Golden Globe Awards, Ansel Elgort was nominated at the Best Actor – Motion Picture (Musical or Comedy).
 Other nominations for the film included five Empire Awards (winning two) and one nomination each at the Satellite, Saturn, Screen Actors Guild, NME (won), Grammy, MTV and Teen Choice awards.
 Wright won the Audience Award for Best Director at the South by Southwest film festival in March 2017, when the film was screened first for public viewing.

-Possible sequel
+Potential sequel

 The success of Baby Driver has increased studio interest in producing a sequel.
 Discussions of a sequel began in December 2017, as Wright announced his intent to develop the script to the media.
 The writer-director began drafting the screenplay in January 2019, introducing an ensemble of new characters to advance the story.
 By July, Wright had shown Elgort a copy of the completed script under a tentative working title.
 In January 2021, Wright confirmed that he had finished writing the sequel's script.
+On June 28th 2025, Wright hinted to a sequel after replying "Not yet..." to an Instagram comment remarking the absence of one.
+In October 2025, Lily James stated that she would be in the sequel.
+Wright reiterated that the script was complete and that he was just waiting for timing, financing and cast availability to align.